-- · Tuition and fees - Books, supplies and equipment (that are required by the institution) - Room and board (if attending school more than half time) - Expenses for special needs services incurred in connection with enrollment or attendance by a special needs beneficiary
+- · Tuition and fees - · Books, supplies, computers and peripheral equipment - Room and board (if attending school more than half time) - Expenses for special needs services incurred in connection with enrollment or attendance by a special needs beneficiary

 Tax reporting for 529 plans is simple as nothing is reported until a withdrawal is made.
 Hence, you will not need to file/declare anything and will not receive a 1099Q until after a withdrawal is made.
 And if the withdrawal is for qualified education expenses, you still do not need to file anything; just keep records of the expenses in case of an audit.